KeiferC/CyberFundamentals/week1/notes-01-networking.md

   - 48 bits in the format XX:XX:XX:XX:XX:XX
   - Can think about it as the address of the specific device connected to the network
+  - Note: A MAC address identifies the physical address of a device.
+The MAC address of a device remains the same, regardless of the connected networks (e.g. home Wi-Fi vs work Wi-Fi).
+An IP address identifies the network connection

 ```bash
 # Bash function for spoofing a Unix-based computer's Wi-Fi facing MAC address